Felienne/LiveSpreadsheets/paper.md

 Although these features improve the reliability of spreadsheet use, they have one important drawback, namely, that they break the "direct manipulation" aspect of spreadsheets.
 In a sense, separate meta models, or user defined abstractions, create distance between the actual thing (data + formulas), and its behavior.
 Instead of just looking at the cells, the user now has to look at at least two places: the cells containing the data and the the separate definitions of the abstractions (meta model and/or user defined functions).

-In this paper we introduce a different approach based on tracking copy-paste actions on formulas and transforming edits on copies ("clones") back to the original.
+In this paper we propose to use origin  tracking techniques to maintain live links between source and destination of copy-paste actions.
+Whenever a copied formula is edited, the modifications are transformed and replayed on t the original and all other copies.
-So, instead of introducing another level of indirection using abstraction, our technique supports single-point-of-change by allowing users to edit equivalence classes of formulas, all at once.
+So, instead of introducing another level of indirection using abstraction, our technique allows users to edit classes of formulas, all at once.
 In a sense, the abstraction, or user defined function, is there, but it never becomes explicit.
 Nevertheless, this technique has the potential to eliminate a large class of copy-paste errors, without compromising the direct manipulation aspect that make spreadsheets so attractive.